Red indicates updated text or corrections

 Animated cartoon with memorable surrealist style animation that premiered over station WFAA in Texas.
 They were written by Ruth Byers for the Radio and Television Commission of The Southern Baptist Convention.

-Animated half hour series based on John Lehti's classic comic strip of the same name.
+Animated half hour series based on John Lehti's classic comic strip of the same name and a flagship program of the short lived Overmeyer Network.

 1970 - 1979 (UNDER CONSTRUCTION)